-The Accessible Publishing Knowledge Base covers a wide range of topics related to the production of accessible digital publications.
-In less technical terms, there are a lot of pages of information on this site.
+The Accessible Publishing Knowledge Base covers a wide range of topics on the production of accessible digital publications.
+As a result, finding the page you need can sometimes be a challenge.

-- Manually searching the topic index for the site.
+- Manually searching the categories for topics of interest.

 - Using the site search feature for a deeper scan of the content.

-The following list provides a brief explanation of each of the major topical categories:
+The following list provides a brief explanation of each of the major categories:

 The accessibility conformance topics provide information on meeting the various accessibility standards that apply to digital publications, such as the EPUB Accessibility specification and the Web Content Accessibility Guidelines (WCAG).

 The EPUB topics cover issues that are unique to the EPUB format.
-Accessibility requirements of the EPUB package document will be found in this section, for example.
+Accessibility requirements of the EPUB package document are documented in this section, for example.

 The navigation topics describe how to author accessible navigation aids such as the table of contents and page list.